WrestleMania 37: Undercard matches

 At Elimination Chamber, Drew McIntyre won Raw's Elimination Chamber match to retain the WWE Championship.
 Following the match, however McIntyre was brutally attacked by Bobby Lashley, allowing The Miz to cash-in his Money in the Bank contract and win the title.
 As part of an agreement that Miz made with Lashley's Hurt Business manager MVP, Miz was scheduled to defend the championship against Lashley, who defeated Miz in a lumberjack match to win the title on the March 1 episode of Raw.
 On the March 15 episode, Lashley claimed that he destroyed McIntyre at Elimination Chamber and would do it again at WrestleMania 37, confirming that Lashley would defend the title against McIntyre at the event.
 McIntyre came out and congratulated Lashley on becoming champion, noting how they both had a long road to winning the WWE Championship—16 years for Lashley and 17 years for McIntyre.
 However, McIntyre mocked Lashley, as McIntyre first won the championship at WrestleMania 36 by defeating Brock Lesnar, whereas Lashley won the championship by making an underhanded deal and defeating Miz on an episode of Raw.
 McIntyre then declared that he would win back the championship at WrestleMania.
-The following week, McIntyre defeated The Hurt Business' Cedric Alexander and Shelton Benjamin in a handicap match, barring Alexander and Benjamin from ringside during the WWE Championship match at WrestleMania.
+The following week, McIntyre defeated The Hurt Business' Cedric Alexander and Shelton Benjamin in a handicap match, barring Alexander and Benjamin from ringside during the WWE Championship match at WrestleMania, which was confirmed to open Night 1.

 Incensed at being left out of Raw's Elimination Chamber match, Braun Strowman took issue with WWE officials Shane McMahon and Adam Pearce.
 After a failed attempt to rectify things with Strowman, Shane then began to insult Strowman's intelligence.
 Strowman then challenged Shane to a match on the March 15 episode of Raw.
 The match, however, never officially started and the two instead brawled with Shane calling Strowman stupid.
 This led to a match being scheduled between the two at Fastlane.
 This match also did not take place due to Shane injuring his knee while training; he selected Elias as his replacement to face Strowman, who defeated Elias.
 The following night on Raw, Shane, along with Elias and Jaxson Ryker, continued to taunt Strowman, who came out and defeated Elias in a rematch.
 Following the match, Shane attacked Strowman with his crutch, revealing that Shane had feigned his injury.
 Shane then retreated, after which, Strowman challenged Shane to a match at WrestleMania 37, and Shane accepted.
 The following week, Strowman chose a Steel Cage match as the stipulation.